dxw/contracts/agreements/govpress.md

         3. Details of Overprovisioned Capacity, if any;
         4. A statement of the support dxw digital will provide: Managed or managed plus;
-        5. If Managed, a description of the steps dxw digital has taken to make an initial assessment of the support your website will require, and thus to determining an initial Time Allowance.
+        5. A description of the steps dxw digital has taken to make an initial assessment of the support your website will require, and thus to determining an initial Time Allowance.
         6. A breakdown of dxw digital's predicted monthly fees, showing separately